 How long a criminal case takes will vary based upon the nature of the charges, the number of people charged, where you are charged, the complexity of the case and the amount of discovery involved.
-For a breakdown of your criminal case and an overview of the criminal process, please see the Criminal Defense Timeline on our homepage.
+For a breakdown of your criminal case and an overview of the criminal process, please see the Criminal Defense Timeline.

 If you have been arrested, critical proceedings and time frames begin immediately